coldvisionz/osint-investigation/README.md

 # **Modern days OSINT**

-a small repository of many tools/tools/services, etc. to catch bad guys that i am using myself reqularly
+a small repository of super useful many tools/services to catch bad guys that i am using myself reqularly

 many of these have been taken from other sources